Da-Pen/Hidden-Art---Android-Guessing-Game/README.md

 # Hidden Art
-##### An Android game inspired by koalastothemax.com
+##### An image-based Android game

 Hidden Art is a game where the user's goal is to guess the content of a hidden image with as little information as possible.
+[View on Google Play](https://play.google.com/store/apps/details?id=me.dpeng.clickdots)

 ## Instructions
 <p float="left">